AbdullahM4/AbdullahM4/README.md

-Hi, I'm Abdullah! 👋
+## 💥 About Me

-- Passionate software developer with experience in C#, Java, Python, and web technologies.
+- 💻 Software Engineer
-- Interested in full-stack development, data science, and AI/ML.
+- 🎓 Fresh graduate from IAU with a B.S. in Computer Science
-- Always learning and improving my skills to build impactful projects.
+- 💡 Interested in software development and AI/ML
-- Open to collaboration and new opportunities.
+- 🤝 Open to collaboration and new opportunities

 Feel free to connect with me below! 😊

 ---